vdaburon/JMReportCsvToHtml/README.md

 The input csv file comes from a "Save Table Data"" of a **JMeter Report** (Synthesis Report, Aggregate Report, Summary Report) or from jmeter-graph-tool-maven-plugin

-It is preferable to sort the lines (except the header) before generating the table.
+If you want to sort the array then add a third argument : sort

+The array will be sorted except the first line (headers) and the last line (footer TOTAL).
+The sorting is done on the Label (First column).

 The generated HTML table can be directly included in an HTML page with the GenereHtmlForDirectory tool.